Samuelson777/Chefmate-Restaurant-Clustering-and-Cooking-Guide-Application/README.md

 ## 📧 Contact

-For any inquiries, feedback, or suggestions regarding the ChefMate project, feel free to reach out to us:
+For any inquiries, feedback, or suggestions regarding the ChefMate project, feel free to reach out to me:

 - **Your Name**: [gsamuelsonguna@gmail.com]
 - **GitHub**: [https://github.com/Samuelson777]